Environmental Sci Courses

 ENVS 103 - Natural Disasters

 Scientific principles and case studies of natural disasters, including those related to geological, meteorological, biological, cosmological, and man-made hazards and disasters.
-Note, this is a university studies course.
+Note, this can be used to fulfill a core curriculum science requirement.

 ENVS 104 - GLB/US-Natural Disasters for Environmental Science Majors